County and State Orders Affecting Campus

 - Respond to the needs of those served by community partners with options ranging from online tutoring in K-12 to assisting with food distribution

 Yes.
-Professors are being encouraged to offer office hours in alternative formats, including Zoom.
+Professors are offering office hours in alternative formats, including Zoom.
 Please contact individual professors for their availability and platform.

 Enrollment and Registration